BarnBridge/BarnBridge-YieldFarming/README.md

 ## Deplying to Kovan
 ### Use the code in the scripts folder to deploy on Kovan

-    npx hardhat run --network kovan scripts/deploy-kovan.js

-### Update deploy-kovan-yfbond.js and execute
-The output from the previous step gives four new contract addresses, two of which are "Staking" and "CommunityVault".
-Insert these addresses into lines 6 and 7 respectively, of the deploy-kovan-yfbond.js file.
-Execute deploy-kovan-yfbond.js.
-NOTE: The contract call will be reverted unless you have some Kovan-BOND for testing purposes in your wallet, but you can still get a feel for how the contracts work.
-If you would like some Kovan-BOND, please contact the Integrations team.

-    npx hardhat run --network kovan scripts/deploy-kovan-yfbond.js

-### Update kovan-manualEpochInit.js and execute to test Epochs
+    npm run deploy-from-env

+### OPTIONAL: Manually initialize Epoch passage
-Update line 12 of the kovan-manualEpochInit.js file with the staking address given by your deploy-kovan.js execution, and run it
+Update line 12 of the env-manualEpochInit.js file with the staking address given by your deploy-kovan.js execution, and run it

-    npx hardhat run --network rinkeby scripts/kovan-manualEpochInit.js
+    npm run manual-epoch-init-env

 ## MainNet Contracts